nhsconnect/gpconnect/pages/appointments/appointments_design.md

 The following search parameters will be initially included:

 - All available common (across all four systems) slot defining criteria such as Gender, Slot Type, Slot Length, complex date/time ranges.
-- <span class="label label-success">SELECTED</span> Only date ranges will be available to set as part of a diary search (consumers can then apply further filtering, sorting at client side).
+- <span class="label label-success">SELECTED</span> Date Range,  Urgent Care (UC) Disposition Code & Service ID, and Requesting Organisation Type are accommodated to support available appointment slot filtering (consumers can then apply further filtering, sorting at client side).
+The last 3 are required to support the use of GP Connect APIs by UC Services.

 {% include roadmap.html content="Greater flexibility in available available search parameters is desirable to support finer grained searching, e.g. by gender, by type." %}